5.5 Novelty and innovation

 Incremental and disruptive

-Incremental innovation makes quality products better in the eyes of existing customers.
-For instance, smartphone cameras involve continuous improvements in camera resolution, low-light performance, stabilization technologies, and features like portrait mode or high dynamic range (HDR) photography.
-Each new smartphone model typically offers slight enhancements over its predecessors, contributing to better image and video quality for consumers.
+Incremental innovation makes products better in the eyes of existing customers.
+For instance, each new smartphone model typically offers slight enhancements over its predecessors.
 These improvements enable firms to sell more products to their most profitable customers.

 By contrast, small companies with fewer resources can successfully challenge companies established in the market, known as incumbent businesses, through disruptive innovation.
 The disruptors target overlooked segments, position themselves by delivering a novel offering, with usually a more suitable functionality and at a lower price, and then gradually move upmarket, eventually displacing established competitors.